 The Jyotirlinga named Grishneshwar, Ghurmeshwar or Ghushmeshwar is situated in a village called Verul which is 20 km away from Daulatabad and approximately 100 kms from Manmad station just adjacent to the famous Ellora Caves.
 The Shivpuran speaks of the emergence of the linga through the following story.
 Grishneshwar temple is an ancient pilgrimage site revered as the abode of one of the 12 Jyotirlingas Temples of lord Shiva.
 It is located at a distance of 11 km from Daulatabad near Aurangabad in Maharashtra.
 The Lord is also known by several names like Kusumeswarar, Ghushmeswara, Grushmeswara, Grishneswara.
 The Grishneswar temple was constructed by Ahilyabhai Holkar who also re-constructed the Kasi Viswanatha temple at Varanasi and the Vishnu Paada temple at Gaya.
 Grishneshwar is also known as Ghushmeshwar

 The Ellora Caves are an impressive complex of Buddhist, Hindu and Jain cave temples built between the 6th and 10th centuries AD near the ancient Indian village of Ellora.
-The caves have a slightly less dramatic setting than those at Ajanta, but more exquisite sculptures.
-Ellora is a World Heritage Site and the most visited ancient monument in Maharashtra State.
+The caves have a slightly less dramatic setting than those at Ajanta,

 Your enquiry has been submitted.
 We will get back to you shortly.